-Learn how Chinese restaurants tenderize chicken in this classic Chinese take-out!
+Learn how Chinese restaurants tenderize chicken in this classic Chinese Chinese Chicken!
 As with most of my stir fries, I make this quite saucy.
 All the better to pour over rice!

 Have you noticed that chicken and sometimes even beef and pork at Chinese restaurants is extremely tender and has a different texture that is quite unique to Chinese dishes?